 Housing costs in Barnstable are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Barnstable is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Barnstable isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Barnstable are a mix of both white- and blue-collar jobs.
 Overall, Barnstable is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Barnstable who work in office and administrative support (12.82%), sales jobs (11.71%), and management occupations (9.50%).
+There are especially a lot of people living in Barnstable who work in office and administrative support (12.26%), sales jobs (11.68%), and management occupations (9.96%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Barnstable has relatively fewer families with younger children, and/or college students.
 Combined, this makes Barnstable a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Barnstable is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Barnstable is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.